 Sometimes your customers need help when they are browsing your website.
 Maybe they can’t tell exactly where to click—or perhaps they need help filling out a complex form.
-Genesys Co-browse lets your agents use Agent Desktop to do some of the driving for them, by showing them what the customer sees in their browser window (not the whole screen) and allowing the customer to give them control of the web page.
+Genesys Co-browse lets your agents use Agent Workspace to do some of the driving for them, by showing them what the customer sees in their browser window (not the whole screen) and allowing the customer to give them control of the web page.

 Here are some of the main features of Co-browse:

 - The agent and the customer can browse and navigate the same web page, at the same time.

 - Browsing always happens on the customer side, and both the agent and the customer can take control of the session.